mrkhntr/C2MIPsASM/README.md

 Most of the time this type of translation will be easier to understand if you take the second route over the first.

 #### 2. Assign $sX registers for all int or char type variables you see.
 Try not to reuse registers as doing so may lead to confusion and errors.
-If you need to store more than the 4 bytes that a MIPS register holds (e.g. for arrays or strings) you will need to a place pointer address to memory in the register.
-Address can be in the *.data* section or be dynamical given via `sysbrk` or via the stack frame.
+If you need to store more than the 4 bytes that a MIPS register holds (e.g. for arrays or strings) you will need to place a pointer address to memory in the register.
+Address can be in the *.data* section or be dynamical given via `sysbrk` or via the stack frame (using `$sp`).
+This document doesn't go into detail about this rather, it assumes you know this some basic structure to hold data.
 #### 3. Write your assembly in a [MIPS editor](http://courses.missouristate.edu/KenVollmar/mars/).
 Using the C pseudo code and *this design guide*!
 > **Note:**
 > it is best practice that almost every instruction line of Assembly has a comment `#`.
 This way debugging is easier and it slows you down to think about what each line does!
 Further, every function should have a signature comment.
 Doing this will make navigating your code possible to others!